 If you know what payment methods a customer uses and what address they typically send items to, the checkout process can be simplified by autofilling this data for the customer.
 If a user typically purchases multiple quantities of an item, auto filling that quantity can also speed up the add-to-cart process.

 Do users on different devices tend to purchase different types of products?

 While segmentation only requires basic, easily trackable data, true personalization like the kind used in omnichannel merchandising uses much more detailed data on how users interact with your site to serve next-level user experiences.
 Personalization is harder to get right, but the payoffs in terms of conversions and revenue are worth it.

 What types of products do your users usually search for, and how do they search for them?
 How can you customize your user’s search experience from those habits?

 Google does an amazing job at customizing search (and more importantly, autocomplete) based on past searches.
 For instance, if I search for “breaking bad poster” in Google, complete the search, then type “b” into the search bar, all the results shown are related to “Breaking Bad:”

-You can also use your user’s search habits to personalize the products that appear in different specific queries.
+You can also use your user’s search habits to personalize the products that appear for specific queries.
 For instance, if your users tend to search for “organic” products, you can weight your search algorithms to boost organic products for every search query.

-Search habits are a great indicator into what products users want to see more of, but the products they add to cart and purchase are a much better indicator.
+Search habits are a great indicator of products users want to see more of, but the products they add to cart and purchase are a much better indicator.
 These actions should have a greater effect on the weighting of your personalization algorithms.

 Global user habits